sukdev2/Dark-Matter-Research/README.md

 ## Overview

-This repository contains the **Python/Jupyter Notebook calculations, numerical results, and analysis** developed during my M.Sc. research in Dark Matter Physics.
+This repository contains the **Python codes, numerical results, and analysis** developed during my M.Sc. research in Dark Matter Physics.

 The project studies the capture and subsequent evolution of heavy dark matter inside the Sun, with emphasis on **NR-EFT dark matter–nucleus interactions**, orbital evolution, and thermalization.